FirefoxSRV/Match-da-pairs/docs/CONTRIBUTING.md

 4. Run the project: `[command, e.g., npm start or python app.py]`

 For more detailed setup instructions, refer to the [README.md](https://github.com/FirefoxSRV/Match-da-pairs/blob/master/README.md).
+Please follow our [SECURITY.md]() guidelines for information on reporting security vulnerabilities.
+We take security seriously and appreciate your help in keeping the project safe.

 ---